Select a location

 • A private party on the structuring, concession documentation and licensing in respect of a road project under Kenya's road annuity program

-• A private party on the investment and development of ports and industrial city in Kenya in the form of unsolicited investment proposals
+• A private party on the investment and development of ports and industrial city in Kenya in the form of privately initiated investment proposals

 • Lenders on the financing of a 981.75 MW coal-fired power plant in Lamu County, Kenya